StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ## Relations

 Relations show how components in the topology are connected together.
 They are represented by a dashed or solid line and have an arrowhead showing the direction of dependency between the components they link.
-Relations that have one or more health checks configured will report a calculated [health state](/use/health-state/health-state-in-stackstate.md).
+[Health state will propagate](/use/health-state/health-state-in-stackstate.md#propagated-health-state) from one component to the next, from dependencies to dependent components.
+Relations that have one or more health checks configured will report a calculated health state.

 ### Direct and indirect relations

 Relations in StackState can be either direct or indirect.
+The type of relation is indicated by the type of line connecting the components.
+You can customize the types of relations displayed in the [visuzalization settings](../views/visualization_settings.md).

 | Relation type | Description |
 |:---|:---|
 | ![](/.gitbook/assets/relation_comp_comp.svg) | A **direct relation** between two components is indicated by a solid line.
 Direct relations link two components that have a direct connection to each other.
 The direction of the arrowhead shows the direction of the dependency. |
 | ![](/.gitbook/assets/relation_indirect_comp_comp.svg) | An **indirect relation** between two components is shown as a dashed line.
 Indirect relations link two components that are connected together via a path of invisible components.
 The direction of the arrowhead shows the direction of the dependency.  |

-You can customize the types of relations displayed in the [visuzalization settings](../views/visualization_settings.md).

 {% hint style="info" %}
 Relations to or from a component group are always represented by a solid line.
 It should be noted that in this case, the connection could be a direct or indirect relation to one or more components in the group.